 - Avoid .otf in older compilers.
 If you are exporting from older versions of Canva, Affinity, or Acrobat, .otf fonts occasionally fail to embed.
 Use .ttf when possible.

-- Do not use fonts below 8pt on the back cover or spine.
-They will render unreadable on print.
+- Do not use fonts below 8 point on the back cover or spine.
+They will render unreadable on print at typical viewing distance.

 - Print cover maximum: 650 MB